 Teenage is a sensitive period of life.
-In fact, the reasons for teenagers quit school could be more complex than they actually seem on the outside.
+There are many complex reasons teenagers could quit school.
+It is important to understand these reasons so that parents, teachers, and policymakers can develop interventions to support students who are at risk.
 The future of your teen depends on their academic performance and their all-around development in these early years.
 But teens quitting school is a stark reality.
 Teens deal with depression, anxiety, peer pressure, and many other issues.
 If left unattended, they can pile up into other major mental health issues that force them to drop out.
 As a parent, if you are worried about your teen struggling with school or friendships, it could be a smart idea to intervene and help them before they decide to drop out or quit school.
 If you wish to know some of the major reasons why teens drop out of school, this article is for you.

 Why Do Teens Drop Out Of School?